YoZe24/LINGI2241_Archi/README.md

+## Repository for the project of the course LINGI2241 - Architecture and Performances of Computer Systems
-How to run the project ?
+### How to run the project ?
 ------------------------

 1. Using maven project